SF-Rocker/ScreenCapture/README.md

             In Keyboard Shortcuts from Settings click + button add and type ./filename.sh

-            and press the Prt Scr Sys Rq button and now click yes use ./filename.py instead. and you should have everyhting work now
+            and press the Prt Scr Sys Rq button and now click yes use ./filename.py instead. and you should have everything working now.